-Wendy Heger AIA, LEED AP BD+C
+Wendy Heger AIA, LEED AP BD+C, WELL AP

-In 2013, Wendy was appointed to the University of Texas Library Advisory Council, which brings together community and academic leaders who share a mutual commitment to champion the 17 libraries of the university system and their service to higher education and the citizens of Texas.
+In 2013, she was appointed to the University of Texas Library Advisory Council, which brings together community and academic leaders who share a mutual commitment to champion the 17 libraries of the university system and their service to higher education and the citizens of Texas.
 This was an honor to be appointed to serve on behalf of her undergraduate alma mater.

 Additionally, Wendy actively works to strengthen the architectural industry in Texas.
 She is serving as the Vice President for Advocacy for Texas Society of Architects (TSA) and her past TSA positions include both Executive Trustee of TSA Architects Committee and Chair of the Advocacy Houston Advisory Committee.
 She also was a member and eventual President of the Architecture Center of Houston (ArCH) Foundation Board.
 Prior to that, Wendy served as the Public Relations member of the AIA Houston Board.